metaporia/kitty/README.md

 35,al,a
 ```

-we can run the following to print a summary of debts:
+we can run the following to print a summary of debts between three parties,
+nicknamed `a`, `l`, and `k`:

 ```bash
  cat example.csv |  stack exec tallyKitty -- --stdin --names "a,l,k"